rtbrick/bngblaster/docsrc/sources/interfaces.rst

 The configuration attributes for username, agent-remote-id and agent-circuit-id support also some variable substitution.
-The variable ``{session-global}`` will be replaced with a number starting from 1 and incremented for every new session. where as the variable ``{session}`` is incremented per interface section.
+The variable ``{session-global}`` will be replaced with a number starting from 1 and incremented for every new session. whereas the variable ``{session}`` is incremented per-interface section.

 In VLAN mode ``N:1`` only one VLAN combination is supported per access interface section.
-This means that only VLAN min or max is considered as VLAN identifier.
+This means that only VLAN min or max is considered as a VLAN identifier.

 .. code-block:: json